AJ-ajay-AY/Tata-AIG-Project/README.md

     5. run local server -> python manage.py runsever

 ## Api Spec Doc:-
-### All API's tested with limited data only and rated at 10-15 ms
+### All API's tested with limited data only and rated at 5-18ms
+### DataBase query performance Approximated at 2ms

     1. Get a list of policy numbers owned by a user:- Payload Requirements  -: user_id(int)